nwg-piotr/nwg-shell/README.md

 The panel is the central point of the project.
-At the moment it contains 12 modules: Clock, Controls, CustomButton, Executor, MenuStart, OpenWeather, Playerctl, Scratchpad, SwayNC (integrates Eric Reider's [SwayNotificationCenter](https://github.com/ErikReider/SwayNotificationCenter)), SwayTaskbar SwayWorkspaces and Tray.
+At the moment it contains 12 modules: Clock, Controls, CustomButton, Executor, MenuStart, OpenWeather, Playerctl, Scratchpad, SwayNC (integrates Eric Reider's [SwayNotificationCenter](https://github.com/ErikReider/SwayNotificationCenter)), SwayTaskbar, SwayWorkspaces and Tray.
 The Executor module supports tint2-like executors, that allow to add user-defined features.
 The MenuStart module adds support for the nwg-menu plugin (see below).